BU-ECE-Senior-Design/03-Miniproject-2026-27/README.md

 # 03-Miniproject-2026-27

-A multi-disciplinary mini-project for a small team of EEs, CEs, and MEs.
-The project programs a micro using MicroPython to maintain timing, sense digital input, and move a mechanical actuator.
-The components are assembled on a breadboard.
-If there are MEs on the team, a custom enclosure is required.

-See the assignment description for details and prompts.
+This is a template repo for a multi-disciplinary mini-project for a small team of EEs, CEs, MEs, and BMEs.
+The mini-project is described in the course assignment.
+You should tailor this repo based on your team composition, roles, and the tasks at hand.

 ---